 “Please, please, tell me quick – p l e a s e!”

 Why would I blog about toilets?
 It’s a universal subject that binds us all.
 German film maker Wim Wenders is even making a film centred on them – more specifically about high end public toilets in Tokyo.
-Announcing the project in Japan this week, he said “I almost think it’s a utopian idea because the toilet is a place where everybody is the same.
+Announcing the project in Japan, he said “I almost think it’s a utopian idea because the toilet is a place where everybody is the same.
 There is no rich or poor, old or young.
 Everyone is part of humanity.”

 All travellers surely have stories about unusual toilets and toileting desperation.
 Especially if you’ve suffered ’Delhi belly’ en route.
 I wonder why India’s Delhi gets blamed for travellers diarrhea.
 Why not ’Welly belly’ (Wellington, NZ ) or ’Mellie belly (Melbourne)?